 This trip is graded moderate to strenuous with the average daily distance being 18km.
 Although almost every day there is the option to shorten it by using some form of public transport.
 Each day has significant ascent and descent and the paths are a mixture of woodland trails, rocky mountain paths, grassy paths, moraine, scree, and paved country roads.
 There is some light scrambling involved in places and there are cables, ropes, and chains to aid ascent/descent in some places.
 Please be aware that on the highest passes, there may be some residual snow lying in patches, but this will not require any special equipment or skills; just a steady foot, walking experience and a head for heights.
 Walking poles are essential.
 To get the most of this trip, you should be in good physical shape.

-Stay 7 nights in comfortable 3* hotels in private en-suite rooms and 2 nights in mountain hotels in private rooms with shared bathroom facilities.
+Stay 7 nights in comfortable 3* hotels in private en-suite rooms and 2 nights in mountain hotels in private rooms with, depending on availability ensuite bathrooms or shared bathroom facilities.
 An example of the accommodation we use in some of the towns along the way can be found below.
 If these accommodations are not available, a hotel of the same or better standard will be used.

 Single Rooms & Solo Walkers